LauraO90/ScotSwot/README.md

 - When reviewing the quiz I observed the radio buttons remained checked when the user moved to the next question.
 This was amended and fixed in this commit: [Commit uncheck radio button fix](https://github.com/LauraO90/ScotSwot/commit/e01eeccf13e0156c826c499ea74c2062bc661994#diff-4698a0d6946cc7eab0ee49f1773e6bfa66a91c8c1ae37b2587b9dc9ebdf47247).

 ### Lighthouse Audit ###
-- I ran Lighthouse on my project and the results were consistently between 91-100% for Perfromance, Accessibility, Best Practices and SEO.
+- I ran Lighthouse on my project and the results were consistently between 91-100% for Performance, Accessibility, Best Practices and SEO.
 - The header and Nessie image were updated to improve sizing and Performance.
 ![Lighthouse](documentation/scotswot-lighthouse.png)

 ## Deployment ##

-ScotSwot was created using Gitpod Enterprise and the site was deployed to Github pages: [ScotSwot deployment](https://laurao90.github.io/ScotSwot/)
+ScotSwot was created using Gitpod Enterprise and the site was deployed to Github: [ScotSwot deployment](https://laurao90.github.io/ScotSwot/)

 ### Deployment to GitHub Pages ###